meppu/eight/README.md

 ## Contributing

-- Report bugs or request features via issues.
+You can always report bugs and request features via [GitHub Issues](https://github.com/meppu/eight/issues).

-- Format your code.
+For pull requests, make sure your code is well-formatted and at least can explain itself.

 ## License